Oil drops as investors gauge big chill impact on U.S. refineries, OPEC+ output rise

 “The small contango...likely signals market expectations for U.S. crude production and supply (including imports) to recover faster than the refining capacity shuttered in Texas by the deep freeze,” said Hari.

-Attention is also turning to a looming increase in crude oil supplies from Organization of the Petroleum Exporting Countries and allies, known as OPEC+.
+Attention is also turning to a looming increase in crude oil supplies from the Organization of the Petroleum Exporting Countries and its allies, known as OPEC+.

 OPEC+ sources told Reuters the group’s producers are likely to ease curbs on supply after April given the recovery in prices.